PUB HLTH 1004 - 21st c. Infectious disease epidemiology & control

 1-5 Quizzes Summative 10% 1-5 Group work (outbreak investigation) Summative 20% 2-4 Essay Summative 40% 1-5

 Assessment Related RequirementsNone.

-Students will write a report (700-800 words) based on their field trip observation.
+Students will write a report (700-800 words) based on a simulation of an infectious disease.

 Workshop participation (10%)